riotkit-org/riotkit-do/docs/source/index.rst

 **env_files** - Includes .env files, can be used also per task

 **tasks** - List of available tasks, each task has a name, descripton, list of steps (or a single step), arguments

+**Running the example:**

+1. Create a .rkd directory
+2. Create .rkd/makefile.yaml file
+3. Paste/rewrite the example into the .rkd/makefile.yaml
+4. Run :code:`rkd :tasks` from the directory where the .rkd directory is placed
+5. Run defined tasks :code:`rkd :hello :check-is-using-linux`

 Read more
 ~~~~~~~~~